-- If selected, the Applicant and CQB must comply with the following responsibilities and timeline: - 1.
-Between notice of selection and sixty days prior to placed-in-service date, the Applicant and CQB must: - a) Undertake Community Engagement and Outreach as defined below; and - b) Create Community Transformation Plan as defined below. - 2.
-At 60 days prior to placed-in-service date, the Applicant must submit the following documentation to DCA at hfdround@dca.ga.gov for approval: - a) A copy of the full Community Transformation Plan that meets DCA requirements - b) Community Outreach and Engagement documentation: - i.
+- 1. Between notice of selection and sixty days prior to placed-in-service date, the Applicant and CQB must: - a) Undertake Community Engagement and Outreach as defined below; and - b) Create Community Transformation Plan as defined below. - 2.
+At 60 days prior to placed-in-service date, the Applicant must submit the following documentation to DCA at hfdround@dca.ga.gov for approval: - a) A copy of the full Community Transformation Plan that meets DCA requirements - b) Community Quarterback Board (CQB) documentation: - i.
+Signatures from representatives listed below indicating their commitment to serve on the CQB - b)c) Community Outreach and Engagement documentation: - i.
 Evidence of substantial effort taken to reach low-income individuals (e.g., copies of public notices advertising required public meetings) - ii.
 Evidence of the occurrence of outreach and engagement (e.g., meeting agenda listing Applicant and CQB members present, sign-in sheet, and/or minutes) - iii.
 Methodological report of survey (e.g., when and how long was the survey available to respondents?
 How were respondents selected?
 How many people responded?) - 3.
 Applicant agrees to undertake the following monitoring and reporting activities on an annual basis for a period of at least five (5) years following the placed-in-service date: - a) Survey residents annually; and - b) Report progress of Community Transformation Plan goal completion to DCA.